arshsaxena/SolarSystem/README.md

 # SolarSystem
-Solar System by Arsh using HTML, CSS and JavaScript
+Solar System by Arsh using HTML, CSS and JavaScript.